pflanze/chjize/client-side-todo.md

         host tmp
             hostname 1.2.3.4

 * Figure out which user you need to log into the server.
 If the server is from AWS, it will be `admin`, for Exoscale it will be `debian`, for Vultr it will be `root`.
-Set a variable so you can copy-paste the next commands.
+Set a variable on the client side so that you can copy-paste the next commands.

-        adminuser=root
+        export adminuser=root

-* Copy over install script:
+* From the client side, copy over the install script:

         cd chjize
         scp install $adminuser@tmp: